onnx/onnx/docs/IR.md

   //  version we published on Oct 10, 2017.
   IR_VERSION_2017_10_10 = 0x0000000000000001;

-  // IR_VERSION 0.0.2 published on Oct 30, 2017
+  // IR_VERSION 2 published on Oct 30, 2017
   IR_VERSION_2017_10_30 = 0x0000000000000002;

-  // IR VERSION 0.0.3 published on Nov 3, 2017
+  // IR VERSION 3 published on Nov 3, 2017
   IR_VERSION = 0x0000000000000003;
 ```

 Operator sets use a simple number as the version number.
-This specification does not provide guidance on what versioning scheme models should be using.
+This specification does not provide guidance on what versioning scheme model producers should be using.

 ## Extensible computation graph model